zama-ai/concrete-core/concrete-core/docs/backends/backend_default.md

     // The bootstrap key is created with multithreading, relying on rayon let bsk: LweBootstrapKey64 =
         parallel_engine.generate_new_lwe_bootstrap_key(&lwe_sk, &glwe_sk, dec_bl, dec_lc, noise).unwrap();

-    // 4.
-Finally, destroy all data
-    // Destroying the secret keys is important since their content is reset to 0 before dropping
-    // memory, to defend against potential attacks engine.destroy(lwe_sk).unwrap();
-    engine.destroy(glwe_sk).unwrap();
-    // The bootstrap key is public, so it is not as critical to destroy it engine.destroy(bsk).unwrap();
 }
 ```
 In this example, you can see that the bootstrap key was created with a `DefaultParallelEngine`, in order